Distributed Model Predictive Safety Certification for Learning-based Control: Distributed Model Predictive Safety Certification

 \begin{assumption} There exists a stabilizing linear state feedback control law with distributed structure for system (\ref{eq:central_system_dynamics}) of the form $u = K_\Omega x = \mathrm{col}_{i \in \mathcal{M}}(K_{\Omega,i}x_{\mathcal{N}_i})$, where $K_\Omega \in \mathbb{R}^{m \times n}$ and $K_{\Omega,i} \in \mathbb{R}^{m_i \times n_{\mathcal{N}_i}}$. \end{assumption}

 Based on $K_{\Omega}$, the tube-based control law

-keeps the real system state within a robust positive invariant (RPI) tube according to the following definition around the nominal system state. \begin{definition} A set $\Omega \in \mathbb{R}^n$ is called a robust positively invariant (RPI) set for the error dynamics if \end{definition} In order to obtain a distributed problem structure we consider ellipsoidal RPI sets.
-An ellipsoidal RPI set of the form $\Omega = \{e(k|t) \in \mathbb{R}^n | e(k|t)^{\top} P e(k|t) \le 1 \}$, with $P \in \mathbb{R}^{n \times n}$ needs to fulfill the implication
+keeps the real system state within a robust positive invariant (RPI) tube around the nominal system state. \begin{definition} A set $\Omega \subseteq \mathbb{R}^n$ is called a robust positively invariant (RPI) set for the error dynamics if